GrayHatter/gr.ht/content/posts/consent-is-required.md

 35.197.78.148 - [05/Apr/2025:16:31:52 +0000] "GET /repo/mqtt/diffs/new HTTP/2.0" 200 639 "-" "Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/123.0.0.0 Safari/537.36"
 35.203.140.140 - [05/Apr/2025:16:55:49 +0000] "GET /repo/srctree/issues/d HTTP/2.0" 200 564 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/118.0.0.0 Safari/537.36"
 ```

+I've created and now published [nft rules](https://srctree.gr.ht/repo/rules) for
+IPs that I've had to ban for evading consent.
+The whole Hetzner ASN is banned,
+as well as a few others.
+Tencent and AliCloud will be next I'm sure.
+And I've
+filed an abuse report to Google Cloud already, but they only have a few more
+days before I ban their whole ASN as well.
+GoogleBot, another normally good
+citizen, one with a purpose I support (sharing information) would be
+unfortunate, but acceptable collateral damage here.

+***You can not obtain consent if you're lying about who you are, and what you're
+doing!*** I'm happy to share my resources with well behaved bots.
+Ones that are
+fair, and don't try to trick me.
+If you're lying about your user agent, you are
+the problem.
+You're intentionally behaving to avoid consent, and to avoid the
+ability for others to enforce their rules for consent.